Close

 We borrow short-term money by issuing ECP, with maturities typically below a year.

-As at 31 March 2025, our S$0.4 billion of ECP outstanding had a weighted average maturity of above two months.
+As at 31 March 2026, our S$2.5 billion of ECP outstanding had a weighted average maturity of above one month.

 Icon Bank Borrowings